Elementary School Handbook

 School Closing Procures

-The School Messenger Service will telephone, text and email all parents/guardians using the telephone number and email addresses on file with the school.
+ParentSquare will be used to communicate via text, voice call and/or email with all parents/guardians using the telephone number and email addresses on file with the school.
 Please make sure your information is accurate.
 You may also call 845-292-5400 to hear a taped message to update you on school delays and closings (will follow the initial greeting).
 In addition, you can also check the school website at www.libertyk12.org.

 When it becomes necessary to close or delay the opening of school for reasons of impassable roads, inclement weather, emergencies, etc., the following radio/TV stations will carry the announcement.